lucylow/Stochastic_SoundCloud/README.md

 ---
 ## Conclusion

-Stochastic SoundCloud uses three novel reural neural networks (RNNs) used to generate symbolite melodies.
+Stochastic SoundCloud - Lucy’s New Mozart Mixtape uses three novel reural neural networks (RNNs) used to generate symbolite melodies.
 This music generated using machine learning techniques using Magenta from Google's Tensorflow AI.
 Using a LSTM long-short-term-memory model, with three specific RNN examples: Basic RNN, Lookback RNN, and Attention RNN.
 Outputs ~10 randomly generated output.mid music files that can be opened up on Mac's Garageband.

 ---